 25) Spaghetti Squash

-I don’t like pretending that spaghetti squash is pasta, because it isn’t.
-I still think it is good though.
-After roasting the squash until it shreds, mix in a simple meat sauce using ground beef or turkey and no added sugar marinara.
-If you want to be more virtuous, add mushrooms or spinach.
-Of course the texture is different, but for the majority, it can still scratch the itch of a ‘bowl of red sauce.’
+I don’t like pretending that spaghetti squash is the same as pasta because that’s not true.
+However, I do think it is still good.
+After roasting the squash until it becomes shready, combine it with a simple meat sauce made with ground beef or turkey and no sugar added marinara.
+If you want to be more virtuous you can add mushrooms or spinach.
+Of course the texture is different, but for the most part it can still fill the void of a bowl of red sauce.

 26) Chicken Thighs